TimothyYW/game-review/README.md

 ## Credits

-- Website for Mock-up test
+- Website for Mock-up test:
   https://techsini.com/multi-mockup/index.php
-- Mock-up test solver
+- Mock-up test solver:
   https://techsini.com/unable-to-generate-mockup-of-your-website-here-is-the-quick-fix/
+- Phto use in post is open source.
+- The idea pprojcet come and inspired from Code Institute.